It has been a month since I joined Oxfam

 readings that I need to scan and read while I was developing my research

-Small or big, your contributions
+Small or big, your contributions matter.

 Whether it’s answering emails, setting